December 24, 2016

 “It’s remarkably simple,” Langdon explained.
 “It’s just functions.
 You know the identity function

 λx. xinto the terminal.
 “This is how you write it in the lambda calculus.”
 He pressed the enter key.
 The oracle echoed his input.

 Welcome to the Lambda Oracle, version 1.0.0.
 Copyright © 1936.
 The Church of Alonzo.
 Enter terms at the prompt. $ λx. x Result: λx. x

 Neveu looked puzzled.
 “What are the inputs and outputs of functions in the lambda calculus?”

 “The inputs and outputs are also functions.
 It’s functions all the way down,” Langdon clarified.

 “How do you do computation then?”

 “You can apply a function to an argument,” Langdon continued, grabbing a pen and notebook.
-“In classical mathematics, you would write
+“With traditional notation, you would write

 f(x).
 In the lambda calculus, we just write